 Statutory Consultees - Individuals or groups that the Council is required to consult.
-This list of Consultees is provided in the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended). www.legislation.gov.uk/uksi/2012/767/contents/made
+This list of Consultees is provided in the Town and Country Planning (Local Planning)(England) Regulations 2012 (as amended) List of Consultees

 Strategic Environmental Assessment (SEA) - The process by which environmental considerations are required to be fully integrated into the preparation of plans and programmes prior to their final adoption.
 The objectives of SEA are to provide for a high level of protection of the environment and to promote sustainable development.